MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/network-protection-macos.md

 > [!NOTE]
 >
 > Microsoft Edge for macOS does not currently support web content filtering, custom indicators, or other enterprise features.
-However, network protection will provide this protection to Microsoft Edge for macOS as well if network protection is enabled.
+However, network protection will provide this protection to Microsoft Edge for macOS if network protection is enabled.

 ## Prerequisites